nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `hide appts s/marked` hides all appointments that has been marked.
 * `hide appts s/um` hides all appointments that has been ummarked.

-Visual Example:
+Visual example of hiding appointments by marked status:

-Before hide: (Initially with 11 appointments)
+Before hide: (Initially with marked appointments)
 ![before_Hide](images/beforeHide.png)

-After hide:
+After hide: (Appointments that are marked are now hidden)
 ![after_Hide](images/afterHide.png)

 #### Unhiding appointments by reason, tag or status: `unhide appts`